Booster Gold (comic book)

 Booster Gold was an ongoing monthly DC Comics comic book series featuring the eponymous superhero Booster Gold, created by Dan Jurgens.

+Volume 1

+Volume 2

-This article is about the second Booster Gold series which began publication in October 2007.
+The second Booster Gold series began publication in October 2007.
 After twelve issues, co-writers Geoff Johns and Jeff Katz left the series, leaving Jurgens as the main writer and artist, along with Norm Rapmund as co-artist.
 With #32, Keith Giffen and J.M.
 DeMatteis, who wrote the 1980s Justice League International series (of which Booster was a part) took over the series, and was joined by Chris Batista as interior artist and former JLI artist Kevin Maguire as cover artist for #32-36.
-Giffen, DeMatteis and Batista left the series with #43 and were replaced by a returning Dan Jurgens and Norm Rapmund, who provided the final storyarc of the series, a Flashpoint crossover story.
+Giffen, DeMatteis, and Batista left the series with #43 and were replaced by a returning Dan Jurgens and Norm Rapmund, who provided the final story arc of the series, a Flashpoint crossover story.
 The series ended in August 2011 with issue #47.